 Bader International Study Centre (BISC)

-Study at Herstmonceux Castle in England for both first year and upper year studies:
+Study at the BISC in England for both first year and upper year studies:

 You can apply to the BISC through the study-abroad program at your home institution, or as an international student at Queen's.
 The BISC has study-abroad agreements with institutions throughout North America and around the world.
 Students are also encouraged to apply from non-partner institutions.